 Other students will be placed in classes according to their subject choices.
 There are no Learning Assistance classes in Year 12.
-Selected students will be invited to participate in the STAR and/or Gateway programmes.
-Year 12 students who have met the pre-requisites for a complete course of NCEA Level 2 subjects will need to select NCEA Level 1 subjects.
+Selected students will be invited to participate in the short courses, work experience, Trades Academy and/or Gateway programmes.
+Year 12 students who have not met the pre-requisites for a complete course of NCEA Level 2 subjects will need to select NCEA Level 1 subjects.